Monetization

 4. Promote your product through content

-You’ve successfully created a digital product and you’ve picked a place to sell it.
+You’ve successfully created a digital product and you’re ready to sell it.
 Now it’s time to market it to your audience!
 Here are just a few ways you can promote your new digital product.

 Mention your product in your content